-- 54.1.
-This Agreement recognises and continues any existing conditions that, an employee is entitled to under Schedule A and Schedule C of the Bupa Care Services (NZ) Limited Collective Agreement 1 July 2018-30 June 2019 (the MUCA). - 54.2.
-Further, nothing in this Agreement will operate so as to reduce the existing wages of any union member covered under this Agreement.
+- 56.1.
+This Agreement recognises and continues any existing conditions that, an employee is entitled to under Schedule A and Schedule C of the Bupa Care Services (NZ) Limited Collective Agreement 1 July 2023-30 June 2024 (the MUCA). - 56.2.
+Further, nothing in this Agreement will operate to reduce the existing wages of any union member covered under this Agreement.

-55. RESOLUTION OF EMPLOYMENT PROBLEMS
+57. RESOLUTION OF EMPLOYMENT PROBLEMS

-- 55.1.
-In order for the employment relationship to be as successful as possible, it is important that the Employer and Employees deal effectively with any problems that may arise. - 55.2.
+- 57.1.
+For the employment relationship to be as successful as possible, it is important that the Employer and Employees deal effectively with any problems that may arise. - 57.2.
 This procedure sets out information on how problems can be raised and worked through: